pnwlady/UdemyAdvancedWebDeveloper/README.md

       * Event Loop:
           * JavaScript runtime functionality that checks the queue when the stack is empty
           * When stack is empty, the front of the queue is placed in the stack.
+/**
+    JavaScript is Single Threaded: code execution is linear.
+While running code cannot be interrupted by something else going on in the program
+*/